c0go233/SkynetSecurityDemonstration/README.md

 # Technical Specifications
 - Diffie-Hellman key exchange
-- Encryption and decryption block cipher with IV
+- Encryption and decryption with AES in CBC mode
-- Message integrity with MAC
+- Message integrity with HMAC
+- Replay prevention with timestamp
 - Authentication with RSA digital signature based on PKCS#1
-- Encryption and decryption with AES cipher
+- Encryption and decryption with AES cipher based on RSA

+# Used language
+- Python